Life insurance is a long-term contract between an individual (policy holder) or organisation and an insurance company.

 Most medical insurance policies can be extended to cover additional benefits such as optical and dental cover, congenital defects, maternity expenses, pre-existing conditions, chronic ailments, psychiatric conditions among others.

-Travel Insurance covers specific events during travel.
+Travel Insurance covers specific events during the course of travel.
 Covered risks and exclusions vary significantly by policy type, insurer, and travel preferences.
 The risks typically covered include;

 - Trip interruptions